pingcap/docs/tidb-cloud/setup-self-hosted-kafka-pls.md

 ![main idea](/media/tidb-cloud/changefeed/connect-to-aws-self-hosted-kafka-privatelink-service.png)

 ## Prerequisites

-- Make sure that you create a TiDB Cloud Dedicated cluster first.
-- Make sure you have authorization to set up Kafka private link service in your own AWS account.
+1. Make sure you have authorization to set up Kafka private link service in your own AWS account.

-## Steps

-### Align Deployment Information with the TiDB Cluster

-The steps:
+    - Manage EC2 Nodes
+    - Manage VPC
+    - Manage Subnet
+    - Manage Security Group
+    - Manage Load Balancer
+    - Manage Endpoint Service
+    - Connect to EC2 Nodes to configure Kafka nodes
+2. Make sure that you create a TiDB Cloud Dedicated cluster first.
+Align Kafka deployment info with TiDB Cluster.
    1. In the [TiDB Cloud console](https://tidbcloud.com), navigate to the cluster overview page of the TiDB cluster, and then click **Changefeed** in the left navigation pane.
    2. In the overview page, you can find the region of TiDB Cluster, make sure your Kafka cluster will be deployed to the same region.
    3. Click **Create Changefeed**
       1. Select **Kafka** as **Target Type**.
       2. Select **Self-hosted Kafka** as **Kafka Provider**
       3. Select **Private Link** as **Connectivity Method**
    4. Take note the AWS account arn in **Reminders before proceeding** information, which your will use it to authorize TiDB Cloud to create endpoint for the Kafka private link service.
    5. Select **Kafka Type**, confirm you will deploy Kafka cluster to **Single AZ** or **3 AZ**.
 Here we select **3 AZ**.
 Take note of the AZ IDs you want to deploy your Kafka cluster.
 If you don't know the relationship between your AZ names and AZ IDs, please refer to [AWS document](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) to find it.
    6. Pick a unique **Kafka Advertised Listener Pattern** for your Kafka Private Link service
       1. Input a unique random string can only include numbers or lowercase letters, which will be used to generate **Kafka Advertised Listener Pattern** later.
-   2. Click **Check usage and generate** button to check whether if the random string is unique and generate **Kafka Advertised Listener Pattern** which will be used to assemble EXTERNAL advertised listener for kafka brokers.
+      2. Click **Check usage and generate** button to check if the random string is unique and generate **Kafka Advertised Listener Pattern** which will be used to assemble EXTERNAL advertised listener for kafka brokers.

 Please take note of all this deployment information, use them to configure your Kafka private link service.
 Example of deployment information.